 The Odd Cause of Your Income Plateau

 Some entrepreneurs blow right past income plateaus on the first try.
-Others struggle for years, or a lifetime, to break past key barriers in their income.
+Others struggle for years, or a lifetime, to break barriers to increasing their income.
 I’m talking about barriers like the $50k mark, or the $100k mark.
 This barrier often depends on how much you’ve made in a year.
 For example, if you’ve never made more than $30k a year working for someone else, the $30k market might be your income barrier.